Home Chemistry Substance Chlorine Dioxide

 Boiling point 11 °C

-Solubility soluble in alkaline and sulfuric acid solutions
+Solubility Soluble in water, also soluble in alkaline and sulfuric acid solutions

-Solubility in water 8 g/L at 20 °C
+Solubility in water Highly soluble in water to form a solution (8 g/L at 20 °C)

-Chlorine dioxide is soluble in water to form dark green solutions up to 8 g/L in dark conditions.
-In presence of light, ClO2 decomposes solely to form HCl and HClO3.
+ClO2 is soluble in water to form dark green or yellowish brown solutions up to 8 g/L in dark conditions.
+In the presence of light, ClO2 decomposes solely to form HCl and HClO3.
 Crystalline clathrate hydrate may be obtained by cooling the solution.

-It dissolves in sodium hydroxide to form chlorite and chlorate.
+When dissolved in sodium hydroxide or potassium hydroxide, it forms chlorite and chlorate.

 2 ClO2 + 2 NaOH → NaClO2 + NaClO3 + H2O

 It is a powerful oxidizing and chlorinating agent.
-Aqueous suspension of powdered metals (Mg, Zn, Ni, Cd, and Al) are converted to their chlorites by ClO2 at ordinary temperature and pressure.
+Aqueous suspensions of powdered metals (Mg, Zn, Ni, Cd, and Al) are converted to their chlorites by ClO2 at ordinary temperature and pressure.

 Mg + 2 ClO2 → Mg(ClO2)2